mendix/docs/content/howto/mobile/publishing-a-mendix-hybrid-mobile-app-in-mobile-app-stores.md

 10. Leave the default choice of how to build the package **Build Mobile App Store packages for me by sending the build configuration to Adobe PhoneGap Build** selected.
 	You can use the alternative option to manually download a PhoneGap Build package, which you can then inspect, modify, and upload manually to Adobe PhoneGap Build (for more information, see [Customizing PhoneGap Build Packages](/refguide/customizing-phonegap-build-packages)).
 This is unnecessary in most scenarios.
-11. Before proceeding, you must link your PhoneGap account to your Mendix account:
+11. Before proceeding, you must link your PhoneGap account to your Mendix account.
+Start the hybrid mobile app package building process by clicking **Start PhoneGap Build job**, which will initiate the building process:

 	![phonegap authorization](attachments/publishing-a-hybrid-app/phonegap-authorization-dialog.png)

-12. Start the hybrid mobile app package building process by clicking **Start PhoneGap Build job**, which will initiate the building process.
-13. The first time you start this process, you will need to authorize the Mendix Developer Portal to act on your behalf with the Adobe PhoneGap Build service.
-You will be presented with a dialog box asking if you want to start the redirect to Adobe PhoneGap. <br/>
+12. The first time you start this process, you will need to authorize the Mendix Developer Portal to act on your behalf with the Adobe PhoneGap Build service.
+In PhoneGap Build, you will be presented with a dialog box asking if you want to start the redirect to Adobe PhoneGap. <br/>
 	a.
 To build for the authorization, click **Authorize use of Adobe PhoneGap Build**, after which you will be temporarily redirected to the website of your Adobe PhoneGap Build. <br/>
-14. Choose **Yes** on the Adobe PhoneGap Build service page to allow the start of building jobs using your account.
+13. Choose **Yes** on the Adobe PhoneGap Build service page to allow the start of building jobs using your account.
 You will then be redirected back to the Mendix Developer Portal.

 {{% alert type="warning" %}}If you choose **No**, you will be redirected back to the Developer Portal and you will not be able to publish your app.{{% /alert %}}